Fairness Concepts for Indivisible Items with Externalities: Related Work

 \section{Related Work}

 Fair allocation of indivisible items is an active topic of research in computer science and economics~\citep{BrTa96a,BCM15a,Thom15a}.
-For some recent overviews, we refer to the surveys of \citet{Aziz20a} and \citet{Wals20a}.
+For some recent overviews, we refer to the surveys of \citet{ABF+22a} and \citet{ALM+22a}.

-Among the various fairness concepts, one of the most prominent is envy-freeness, which requires that no agent envies another agent's assignment.
-When agents have additive valuations, another well-studied concept is proportionality, which requires each agent to get $1/n$ of the value that she has for the set of all items; here $n$ is the number of agents.
-Since there may not exist an allocation that satisfies proportionality or envy-freeness, much of the recent research has focused on relaxations of these concepts.
-One of the influential ways to relax fairness is to remove one or more items from consideration.
-For the case of no externalities, the \emph{envy-freeness up to one item (EF1)} concept was studied for the case of goods~\citep{LMMS04a,Budi11a,CKM+19a} and later for goods and chores~\citep{ACIW19a}. \emph{Proportionality up to one item (PROP1)} was considered by \citet{CFS17a} both for allocation and more general public decision making settings.

-\citet{CKM+19a} proposed another concept called \emph{envy-freeness up to any item (EFX)}, which is stronger than EF1.
-The existence of an EFX allocation under additive valuations and no externalities is one of the major open problems in fair division.
-In this paper, we show that when externalities are introduced, then an outcome satisfying a natural extension of EFX is not guaranteed to exist.

-For allocation problems under externalities, fairness concepts need to be carefully revisited and extended. \citet{Vele16a} proposed a reasonable adaptation of envy-freeness which requires that no agent prefers the allocation obtained by swapping her bundle with another agent. \citet{SPZ13a} considered both the envy-freeness concept of \citet{Vele16a} and proportionality in the context of cake-cutting. \citet{LZZ15a} studied truthful mechanisms in the setting of cake-cutting under externalities.
+For allocation problems under externalities, fairness concepts need to be carefully revisited and extended. \citet{Vele16a} proposed a natural adaptation of envy-freeness which requires that no agent prefers the allocation obtained by swapping her bundle with another agent. \citet{SPZ13a} considered both the envy-freeness concept of \citet{Vele16a} and proportionality in the context of cake-cutting. \citet{LZZ15a} studied truthful mechanisms in the setting of cake-cutting under externalities.
 Since cake-cutting involves the allocation of a divisible resource, one can obtain existence results without relaxations even when externalities are present.

 In our paper, we focus on allocation of indivisible items. \citet{SSG21a} presented an algorithm for computing an allocation that satisfies a relaxation of a concept called maximin share fairness, which can in turn be viewed as a relaxation of proportionality.
-Note that both \citet{SSG21a} and \citet{SPZ13a} restricted their attention to settings with positive externalities, whereas we allow both positive and negative externalities. \citet{LZZ15a} made the restrictive assumption that agents derive externalities that are percentages of other agents' values.
+Note that both \citet{SSG21a} and \citet{SPZ13a} restricted their attention to settings with positive externalities, whereas we allow both positive and negative externalities. \citet{LZZ15a} made the restrictive assumption that agents derive externalities that are percentages of other agents' values. \citet{MPG21a} studied a special form of externalities in which an agent receives the same externality from an item regardless of which other agent receives the item.